kjelloh/freecad-playground/FreeCAD_Poke_to_figure_out/doc/README.md

 ![alt text](image-1.png)

-## The BIM workbench 'Sketch' tool is the same as '
+## The BIM workbench 'Sketch' tool is the same as 'Create Sketch' in 'Sketcher' workbench

 The BIM workbench 'Sketch' tool.